University of Pittsburgh

 Systems Biology

-Are you ready to tackle complex problems at the intersection of biology and cutting-edge technology?
+Are you ready to tackle complex problems at the intersection of biology and modern technology?

 In today’s rapidly evolving landscape, traditional methods alone aren’t enough to address increasingly complex biological problems.
-That’s why the Department of Computational and Systems Biology (CSB) stands as a beacon of progress as one of the fields in the “New Biologies.”
-We leverage computational and systems-level analyses to address previously unsolvable challenges.
+The Department of Computational and Systems Biology (CSB) is combining computational and systems-level analyses to address previously unsolvable challenges.

 Our vibrant research community collaborates seamlessly with other leading programs at the University of Pittsburgh and around the globe.
 The result?
 A dynamic environment where ideas flourish and breakthroughs happen.
 Join us and become part of a legacy of innovation.